ccnmtl/compiled/content/articles/making-the-map.md

 again with a [type field](https://developers.google.com/maps/documentation/javascript/geocoding#GeocodingAddressTypes) describing the component.

-Here's an example of a reverse geocode result for our office at Lewisohn Hall at Columbia University.
+Here’s an example of a reverse geocode result for our office at Lewisohn Hall at Columbia University.
 This is the list of addresses, highlighting the third address of *street_address* type.